hashicorp/terraform-provider-azurerm/website/docs/r/dev_center_project_environment_type.html.markdown

 * `dev_center_project_id` - (Required) The ID of the associated Dev Center Project.
 Changing this forces a new resource to be created.

-* `deployment_target_id` - (Required) The ID of the subscription that the environment type will be mapped to.
+* `deployment_target_id` - (Required) The ID of the subscription that the Environment Type will be mapped to.
 The environment's resources will be deployed into this subscription.

 * `identity` - (Required) An `identity` block as defined below.